 You can search for multiple themes or tags at the same time.
 For example, clicking the Biographies button will return a list of biographies and autobiographies of TDs and Senators from 1919 to the present day.
 Clicking Biographies and Women will combine both searches and return a list of biographies and autobiographies of female TDs and Senators.

 Search results are displayed in the centre of the screen.
-To the left of each citation is a symbol indicating the type of document, such as book, journal article or newsreel.
-The search results include the title, author and date and time the citation (not the document) was last amended.
+To the left of each citation is a symbol indicating the type of document, such as book, journal article, conference paper, or newsreel.
+The title, author, date and time the citation was last amended are also shown in the search results.

-The Parliamentary Library provides a reference service to members of the public to support their research on the Houses of the Oireachtas.
+The Library & Research Service provides a reference service to members of the public to support their research on the Houses of the Oireachtas.
 Our collections are accessible to bona fide researchers only on a reference basis by arrangement with the library and archive manager.

 About the bibliography project